VioletHarmon2002/weatherStationproject/docs/system_architecture.md

 ### Internet

+## Data Flow

+1. The WeMos D1 Mini collects data from the DHT22 and LDR sensors.
+2. The microcontroller processes this data, updates the LCD display, and controls the LEDs.
+3. The processed data is sent to the web server via WiFi using HTTP POST requests.
+4. The PHP backend (`data_handler.php`) receives this data and stores it in the MariaDB database.
+5. The frontend JavaScript periodically fetches the latest data from the API using GET requests.
+6. The web interface updates in real-time to display the current environmental conditions.

 ## Communication Protocols:
 HTTP/HTTPS: Between the frontend and backend.
 I2C/SPI: Between the microcontroller and sensors.
 MySQL: Between the backend and the database.
 Docker Networking: Between Docker containers.